ennanco/labML/README.md

 ## Installation and Usage

-1. Clone the repository to a local folder.
+1. Clone the repository.
-2. It is recommended to use a virtual environment.
-3. Install the dependencies using `uv`:
+2. Install the dependencies and the command-line tool:
     ```bash
-    uv pip install -e .
+    uv sync
     ```
-4. Run the application using `python -m labml.labML` or `python labml/labML.py`.

-    For example:
+    > [!NOTE]
+    > After modifying `pyproject.toml` or `setup.py`, you may need to run this command again to make new scripts available.

+3. Run the application:
     ```bash
+    uv run labml --help
+    ```

+    For example, to run the regression command:
+    ```bash
-    python -m labml.labML regression --help
+    uv run labml regression --help
     ```